SpartanJ/ecode/README.md

 ### Demo Clarifications

 * You'll need a modern browser with [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#browser_compatibility) support
-* Linter, Formatter,, LSP Client and Debugger plugins won't work since they work by running other processes (except for the native formatters that are available)
+* Linter, Formatter, LSP Client and Debugger plugins won't work since they work by running other processes (except for the native formatters that are available)
 * WebGL renderer isn't optimized, so it's not as fast as it could/should be (still, performance is good in chromium based browsers)
 * Demo is designed for desktop resolutions (mobile is unusable, IME keyboard won't show up due to an emscripten limitation)